lucasjotap/FlaskFramework/README.md

 # FlaskFramework
-This repository will hold application written using the Flask framework.
+This repository will hold applications written using the Flask framework.